 The MA in Diplomacy consists of 180 credits: a taught component (120 credits) and a dissertation (60 credits).
 Within the taught element there is one core module in Contemporary Diplomacy.
-In addition, students choose option modules totalling 90 credits [or one 30 credit option plus the full complement of research training (60 credits)], from the list of optional modules outlined below.
+In addition, students choose option modules totalling 90 credits [which can include up to 30 credits of research training], from the list of optional modules outlined below.
 Students may take up to 40 credits in another MA programme subject to the approval of the Director of GIPIS.